yasaswiavula/yasaswiavula/README.md

 ####
 <p align="center">
   <samp>
-    Welcome to <a href="https://www.linkedin.com/in/yasaswiavula/">yasaswi's</a> Profile.
-Here you can find many new and old repositories mostly filled with the previous projects and fun coding practices.
+    😄 Welcome to <a href="https://www.linkedin.com/in/yasaswiavula/">my</a> Profile.
+Here you can find all my previous projects and fun coding practices.

-    Fun facts:
-    #1 You can call Yasaswi as 'SSV' it's the same pronounciation.
+    ⚡ You can call me as 'SSV' it's the same pronounciation.
-    #2 Do you know, Yasaswi is as old as Earth;) psst! they share the same special day(Earth day)
-    #3 Yasaswi is Originally from a place where Helium(He) was first discovered.
+    ⚡ Do you know, Yasaswi is as old as Earth;) psst! they share the same Birthday(Earth day) ⚡ Yasaswi is Originally from a place where Helium(He) was first discovered.

+    💬 Ask me about Data, Plants and Painting...

+    🔭 I’m currently working on Deep Learning project called Deepart.

+    🌱 I’m currently learning DataScience, ML and AI

   </samp>
 </p>